thebaysix/oedipus/strategy/oedipus_roadmap.md

 - A provider of "ground truth" judgments
 - A replacement for domain-specific evaluation logic

-**Core Value**: You bring the data (inputs, outputs, and optionally your own evaluations), Oedipus provides the infrastructure to collect, analyze, visualize, and monitor it at scale.
+**Core Value**: You bring the data (prompts, completions, and optionally your own evaluations), Oedipus provides the infrastructure to collect, analyze, visualize, and monitor it at scale.

 ## Data Philosophy: "Bring Your Own Evaluation"
 - **Oedipus provides**: Information-theoretic metrics (entropy, token counts, consistency)